StrangeJay/AWS_CICD/journal.md

 ![](img/init-db4.png)

 - Execute this command in your terminal: **`mysql -h <your rds endpoint> -u <your user> -p accounts`**.
-Making sure to substitute your RDS endpoint for `<your rds endpoint>` and your username for `<your user>`.
+Make sure to substitute your RDS endpoint for `<your rds endpoint>` and your username for `<your user>`.
 When prompted, enter your password to log in to the 'accounts' database, and once you've verified that you can access it, type `exit` to disconnect.

 ![](img/init-db5.png)